-Massachusetts law makes no distinction for SMLLCs which means that a creditor of a SMLLC should have the same rights as the creditor of a multi-member LLC.
-In Massachusetts, these rights expressly include a charging order and, because that is not the exclusive remedy, creditors could pursue other remedies, such as foreclosure and possibly forcing a dissolution of the LLC.
-There is even a stronger rationale to allow creditors of a SMLLC to pursue these additional remedies against a SMLLC owner because there are no co-owners' interests to protect.
+Massachusetts is not one of the state that makes a distinction with creditor remedies between SMLLCs and multi-member LLCs.
+This means that a creditor of an SMLLC should have the same rights as the creditor of a multi-member LLC.
+In Massachusetts, these rights are not limited to a charging order, but may also include foreclosure, and possibly forcing a dissolution of the LLC.
+Because there are no co-owners’ interests to protect with an SMLLC, there is even a stronger rationale to allow creditors of a SMLLC these additional remedies against an SMLLC owner.

-You do not have to form your LLC in Massachusetts even if it is where you live or do business.
-You can form an LLC in any state--for example, even though your business is in Massachusetts, you could form an LLC in Delaware because it has a more favorable LLC law.
-Doing so will not save you Massachusetts taxes because your LLC will have to qualify to do business in the state and pay the same taxes as any other LLC.
-However, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Massachusetts.
+All of the foregoing makes Massachusetts one of the least attractive states in which to form an LLC as far as protection from personal creditors goes.
+However, you do not have to form your LLC in Massachusetts even if it is the state where you live or do business.
+You can form an LLC in any state—for example, even though your business is in Massachusetts, you could form an LLC in Nevada or Delaware to own and operate it.
+Doing so will not save you Massachusetts state taxes because your LLC will have to qualify to do business in Massachusetts and pay the same taxes as any other LLC.
+Indeed, your costs will increase because you’ll have to pay the fees to form your LLC in the other state plus the fees to register to do business in Massachusetts.
+However, as a general rule, the formation state’s LLC law will govern your LLC.
+Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Massachusetts.

-So, should you shop around for a state that provides the most limited liability to LLC owners?
-If your main interest in forming and maintaining an LLC is liability protection, you may want to consider forming your LLC someplace other than Massachusetts.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that courts will always apply the law of the state where you formed your LLC instead of the less favorable Massachusetts LLC law.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in states like Nevada, Delaware, or Wyoming that have very debtor-friendly LLC laws.
+However, there is no guarantee that Massachusetts courts will always apply the law of the state where you formed your LLC, rather than the less favorable Massachusetts LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.